 Christine’s research interests lie in remote sensing, radiative transfer, and cloud-aerosol-precipitation-radiation interactions.
 She has worked extensively on retrievals of cloud optical and microphysical properties that are the prime determinant of the energy budget, but are poorly predicted by climate models.
 The main problem in retrieving cloud properties is that clouds are complicated 3D objects that evolve fast; measurement methods that hope to catch clouds must be similarly fast and sophisticated.
 Christine has approached this problem using both passive radiometers and active radar/lidar beams, and is working toward blending observational elements, numerical simulation and model evaluation.
 This new approach allows us to investigate 3D cloud distributions and their radiative impact, to quantify aerosol impacts on precipitation, and to provide constraints for precipitation formation processes.

-Christine is currently serving as a member of the Science Board and the User Executive Committee for the Atmospheric Radiation Measurement (ARM) Climate Research Facility, a member of the International Radiation Commission, the Chair of the AMS Atmospheric Radiation Committee, and Associate Editor (or co-Editor) for Atmospheric Chemistry and Physics (ACP) and Journal of Geophysical Research-Atmosphere (JGR).
+Christine is currently serving as a member of the User Executive Committee and the Cloud and Precipitation Measurements and Science Group for the Atmospheric Radiation Measurement (ARM) Climate Research Facility, a member of the International Radiation Commission, and Associate Editor for Journal of Geophysical Research-Atmosphere (JGR).
+She has served as the Chair of the AMS Atmospheric Radiation Committee, the Science Board for ARM, and co-Editor for Atmospheric Chemistry in the past.